MathieuNls/bianca/bianca.md

 The results may not be generalizable to industrial systems.
 We intend to undertake these studies in future work.

 The programs we used in this study are all based on the Java programming language.
-This can limit the generalization of the results.
+This can limit the generalization of the results to pojects written in other languages.
 However, similar to Java, one can write a TXL grammar for a new language then BIANCA can work since BIANCA relies on TXL.
 Finally, we use NICAD as the code comparison engine.
 The accuracy of NICAD affects the accuracy of BIANCA.